oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 # Bytecode DSL user guide <!-- omit in toc -->

 This document explains what you can do in a Bytecode DSL interpreter and how to do it.
+It should be treated as a reference.
+If you haven't already, we recommend reading the [Introduction](BytecodeDSL.md) and [Getting Started guide](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/GettingStarted.java) before this one.

-Its goal is to introduce Bytecode DSL topics at a conceptual level.
-For more concrete technical details, please consult the DSL's [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/bytecode/package-summary.html) and the generated Javadoc for your interpreter.
-If you haven't already, we recommend reading the [Getting Started guide](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/GettingStarted.java) first.
+This guide presents the conceptual details of Bytecode DSL; for more concrete technical information, consult the DSL's [Javadoc](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/bytecode/package-summary.html), the generated Javadoc for your interpreter, and the provided [code tutorials](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples).

 - [Bytecode DSL from 10,000 feet](#bytecode-dsl-from-10000-feet)